 Event wagering licensure and privilege fee revenue is deposited into the Event Wagering Fund.
-ADG is authorized to spend up to 10.0% of monies in the fund on event wagering regulation and enforcement costs, after which the remaining funds are transferred to the General Fund [A.R.S. § 5-1318].
+ADG is authorized to retain 10.0% of monies in the fund for event wagering regulation and enforcement costs, after which the remaining 90% is transferred to the General Fund.
+Laws 2022, Chapter 306 requires 90% of the money deposited into the Event Wagering Fund to be transferred to the General Fund on or before the 25th day of the following month [A.R.S. § 5-1318].

 Fantasy sports licensure and privilege fee revenue is deposited into the Fantasy Sports Contest Fund.
 Subject to legislative appropriation, ADG is authorized to spend up to 10.0% of monies in the fund on fantasy sports regulation and enforcement costs.
-All remaining funds are transferred to the General Fund [A.R.S. § 5-1212].
+Laws 2022, Chapter 306 requires all fantasy sports contest revenue exceeding the amount appropriated from the fund to be transferred to the General Fund at the end of each fiscal year [A.R.S. § 5-1212].